-EMAIL joesmith@ficusbank.com EMAIL
+EMAIL joesmith@ficusbank.com EMAIL PHONE 123-456-7890 PHONE

-PHONE

-PHONE 123-456-7890 FIIONE

-Comparisons Use these measures to compare this loan with other loans.
-In 5 Years \$56,582 Total you will have paid in principal, interest, mortgage insurance, and loan cost \$15,773 Principal you will have paid off.
-Annual Percentage Rate (AF 4.274% Your costs over the loan term expressed as a rate.
+Comparisons Use these mea sures to compare this loan with other loans.
+In 5 Years al you will have paid in principal, interest, mortgage insurance, and loan costs. ncipal you will have paid off.
+Annual Percentage Rate (APR) 4.274% You r costs over the loan term expressed as a rate.
 This is not your interest rate.
-Total Interest Percentage (1 71P) 69.45% The total amount of interest that you will pay over the loan term as a percentage of your loan amount.
-Other Considerations Appraisal We may order an appraisal to determine the property's value and charge you for this appraisal.
+Total Interest Percentage (TIP) total amount of interest that you will pay over the loan term as a centage of your loan amount.

+Juner Considerations Appraisal We may order an appraisal to determine the property's value and charge you for this appraisal.
 We will promptly give you a copy of any appraisal, even if your loan does not close.
 You can pay for an additional appraisal for your own use at your own cost.
-Assumption If you sell or transfer this property to another person, we will allow, under certain conditions, this person to assume this loan on the original terms.
+Assumption If you sell or transfer this property to another person, we will allow, under certain conditions, this person to assume this loan on the original terms. will not allow assumption of this loan on the original terms.
 Homeowner's Insurance This loan requires homeowner's insurance on the property, which you may obtain from a company of your choice that we find acceptable.
 Late Payment If your payment is more than 15 days late, we will charge a late fee of 5% of the monthly principal and interest payment.
-Refinance financing this loan will depend on your future financial situation, the property value, and arket conditions.
+Refinance Refinancing this loan will depend on your future financial situation, the property value, and market conditions.
 You may not be able to refinance this loan.
 Servicing We intend ☐ to service your loan.
-If so, you will make your payments to us. ☑ to transfer servicing of your loan.
-Confirm Receipt
+If so, you will make your payments to us.
+It is to transfer servicing of your loan.